-Dr Olalekan O. Oluwole Associate Professor of Medicine, Vanderbilt-Ingram Cancer Center
+A/Prof Olalekan O. Oluwole Associate Professor of Medicine, Vanderbilt-Ingram Cancer Center

 Olalekan Oluwole

-Keynote About Dr Olalekan O. Oluwole
+Keynote About A/Prof Olalekan O. Oluwole

-Dr. Olalekan O. Oluwole specializes in the treatment of hematological malignancies using stem cell transplantation and cellular therapy.
+A/Prof Olalekan O. Oluwole specializes in the treatment of hematological malignancies using stem cell transplantation and cellular therapy.
 He founded the Vanderbilt-Ingram Cancer Center (VICC) cellular therapy research program, and designed the nascent Vanderbilt initiative to expand cell therapy as an institution-wide resource for malignant and non-malignant disorders.

 His primary field of research is in improving the safety profile of cellular therapy through investigator-initiated intervention trials, multi-institution sponsored therapeutic research and national consortium outcomes research.
 He led sponsored research showing the benefit of prophylactic corticosteroids during chimeric antigen receptor (CAR) T cell treatment and led a coalition of experts to publish a reference guide for outpatient CAR-T therapy.
 He is deeply invested in community engagement efforts to safely transition CAR-T to the outpatient setting.
 He is very active in the American Society for Transplant and Cell Therapy (ASTCT) where he is a member of the board of directors.
 He is a member of many committees including of the ASTCT Committee on Cellular Therapy and Committee on Practice Guidelines.
 He is board certified in internal medicine, hematology and medical oncology.